Pylons/pyramid/docs/designdefense.rst

 It should be noted that :mod:`repoze.bfg` is positively lithe compared to :term:`Grok`, a different Zope-based framework.
 As of this writing, in its default configuration, Grok has 126 package distribution dependencies.
-The number of package dependencies required by :mod:`repoze.bfg` is many times fewer than Grok (or Zope itself, upon which Grok is based).  :mod:`repoze.bfg` has a number of package distribution dependencies comparable to similarly-targeted frameworks such as Pylons.
+The number of dependencies required by :mod:`repoze.bfg` is many times fewer than Grok (or Zope itself, upon which Grok is based).  :mod:`repoze.bfg` has a number of package distribution dependencies comparable to similarly-targeted frameworks such as Pylons.